RockitBootcamp/Student-Resources/PHP/14 Connect to MySQL/README.md

 ### Prepared Statements with `bindValue()`

-In the above example, our SQL statement was pretty strait-forward.
+In the above example, our SQL statement was pretty straight-forward.
 We were simply selecting all users from the `user` table.
 More common is to select very specific records, for instance:

 ```sql
 SELECT *